Walk Launceston - it's a photographer’s dream

-Experience the magnificent Cataract Gorge – only 15 minutes’ walk from the city centre.
-Follow the boardwalk alongside the Tamar River from Seaport up to Kings Bridge; arrive at the basin and find the First Basin Café: casual dining with a world class view.
-You can ride the world's longest single span chairlift, and see local wildlife.
-Lose hours and entire days here.
+Experience the magnificent Cataract Gorge opens in new window – only 15 minutes’ walk from the city centre.
+Follow the boardwalk alongside the Tamar River from Seaport up to Kings Bridge; when you arrive at the basin you'll find the First Basin Café where you can enjoy casual dining with a world class view.
+You can also ride the world's longest single span chairlift and spot the local wildlife.
+It's possible to while away hours and entire days here.

-See stunning early Victorian architecture in and around Launceston city by taking a self-guided tour; pick up a “heritage walking map” from the Launceston Travel and Information Centre.
-There are three walking trails to choose from (a 30-minute trail, a 70-minute trail and a 90-minute trail) and they all start at Civic Square near the Town Hall.
+Explore the stunning early Victorian architecture in and around Launceston city by taking a self-guided tour.
+You can pick up a heritage walking map opens in new window from the Visitor Information Centre which gives you three fascinating trails to choose from – a 30-minute trail, a 70-minute trail and a 90-minute trail, exploring the city's port, governmental and commercial history.

 Travel time 15 minutes

 Taxi Approx AUD $35

 Bus Airporter shuttle AUD $18 one-wayBack to top